q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Method

-i.e. we adjust $\hat{x}_0$ so that when passed through the forward model $\mathcal{F}(\cdot)$, it reproduce the observed image series $y$ as well as possible.
-In practice, we use gradient descent to solve the optimisation problem, stopping early once the loss falls below a threshold $\tau$ or after a maximum number of iterations to avoid fitting noise or reconstruction artifacts not explained by the forward model. \item \textbf{Update the noisy sample}: Finally, we convert the corrected $\hat{x}_0^{\prime}$ back into a data consistent noisy sample $x_t^{\prime}$ to continue the reverse process.
-Practically, $x_t^{\prime}$ is computed by sampling from a new Gaussian distribution \cite{song2023solving}
+where $\mathcal{F}(\cdot)$ denotes the MuPa-ZTE forward model.
+The optimisation is solved using gradient descent with early stopping.
+Iterations terminate either when the optimisation loss falls below a predefined threshold $\tau$ or when a maximum number of iterations is reached, balancing measurement consistency against overfitting to noise or artefacts not explained by $\mathcal{F}(\cdot)$. \item \textbf{Resample a consistent noisy state.} The corrected estimate is mapped back to the reverse diffusion process by sampling a data-consistent noisy state $x_t^{\prime}$